heinc1010/BAMixChecker/README.md

   /path/Normal_4.bam
 ```

-#### If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, it only pairs by genotype, not by name and skip to make ‘Unmatched_pair.txt’
+#### If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, it only pairs by genotype, not by name and skip to make ‘Mismatched_pair.txt’

 Usage
 ------